fischi20/UniBot/README.md

     npm i or npm install in the directory

-Create the .env file and fill out with the strutucre of .env.example (the TOKEN is the OAuth Token of the Discord Bot)
+Create the config.json file and fill out with the strutucre of config.example.json (the TOKEN is the OAuth Token of the Discord Bot)

 Run the server: